 Bob has over 23 years experience in local government management with tertiary qualifications in business, management, and human resources.
 Bob has a strong background in governance and risk, audit, procurement, finance, information management, customer services and change management.

 City Services and Assets is responsible for the servicing and maintenance of roads, open space, parks and gardens, nature strips and natural bushland, management of property and buildings, venues and civil assets, major projects, environmental engineering, children’s services, libraries, and recreational facilities including swimming pools, golf courses and Five Dock Leisure Centre.
 It also provides the public with services to private property.

 Kelly has over 18 years experience in both local government and the private sector, having worked in civil engineering and operations, project management, contract and commercial management, both locally and overseas.
 She has a Bachelors Degree in Civil Engineering and a Masters Degree in Technology Management.

 Community and Environmental Planning is responsible for all statutory planning matters such as the assessment of development applications and subdivisions, strategic planning, maintaining and upgrading the City’s planning framework, community and corporate strategic planning, place making and events, environmental health, sustainability, building services, approval of construction certificates, building inspections, health, waste and law enforcement.

-Scott has over 25 years’ experience in urban planning and design in both government and private practice.
-Before joining Council, Scott was an Executive Director at the NSW Department of Planning & Environment.
-He has degrees in Architecture and Town Planning.
+Monica has over 20 years’ experience in urban planning and design in both local government and the private sector.
+Before joining Council, Monica was an Executive Manager at Cumberland City Council.
+Monica has degrees in urban and regional planning and urban design.